GooTechnologies/learn/manual/scene/components/html3d/index.md

 indent: 3
 layout: manual
 ---
-The HTML 3D entity lets you mix 3D DOM elements and WebGL easily.
-The embedded DOM element behaves like a Quad in 3D space and you can edit its content in the Script editor.
+The HTML 3D component adds a 3D DOM element to the entity, and lets you mix it with WebGL easily.
+The 3D DOM element behaves like a Quad in 3D space and you can edit its content in the Script editor.

 ![](html3d-in-create.png)